-ZeroXML is a cross-platform and lightweight XML file abstraction layer that gets it's name from the fact that it can read XML files without allocating any memory for internal use.
-The library supports both little-endian and big-endian systems and is known to work on Windows, Linux and IRIX.
+ZeroXML is a cross-platform and lightweight XML file abstraction layer that gets it's name from the fact that it can read XML files without allocating any memory for internal use and, when used properly, can handle names and attributes without the need to copy.
+The library supports both little-endian and big-endian systems and is known to work on Windows, Linux.
 Full documentation is included in the package.

 To achieve zero memory allocation operation the library maps the file to a memory region and walks the XML tree every time a new node is accessed.
 XML processing might be a bit slower this way but application memory will not get fragmented.